 Below you can clearly see the #8 sheet metal screw on the left going into a wood stud.
 The screw must be set back enough so that the screw head does not come in contact with the receptacle.
 I usually drill my hole in the middle of a 3.5″ deep gangable outlet box.
 I use an awl to start the hole so the screw catches easily and it is at a good angle for me to screw it in.

-Click here for my post about installing an electrical receptacle.
+Click here for my post about installing an electrical receptacle in an existing wall.
 It will be helpful.